miroi/bagel_manual/source/scf/dhf.rst

    | **Datatype**: int
    | **Default**: 0

-.. topic:: ``multipole``

-   | **Description**:  Order of multipoles to be used.
-At this time, only dipoles are implemented for DHF, but this option is included for future extensions and consistency with non-relativistic HF.
-   | **Datatype**: int
-   | **Default**: 1

 .. topic:: ``pop``

-   | **Description**:  If set to true, population analysis of the molecular orbitals will be printed to a file names dhf.log.
+   | **Description**:  If set to true, population analysis of the molecular orbitals will be printed to a file named dhf.log.
    | **Datatype**: bool
    | **Default**: false
-   | **Recommendation**:  Not needed for SCF calculations, but this feature can be helpful in finding guess active orbitals for ZCASSCF.

 Example
 =======